Biology A level

 |Campus||Welsh Bridge Campus|

-A minimum of five GCSEs at grades 4 or above, including English Language and Maths, with grade 5 or above in Biology or grade 5:5 or above in Combined Science.
+A minimum of five GCSEs at grade 4 or above, including English Language, grade 5 or above in Maths and grade 5 or above in GCSE Biology, with a further GCSE science subject at grade 5 or above or at least 5:5 in GCSE Combined Science.

 A Level Biology, Chemistry and Geology

 I chose Biology because it links up really well with my other chosen subjects and it will hold me in good stead for going to university to study paramedic sciences so that I can become a Paramedic.